node-casbin/nest-authz/README.md

   providers: [AppService]
 ```

-The latter one is preferred.
+The latter method of configuring the enforcer is preferred.

 ### Checking Permissions

 #### Using `@UsePermissions` Decorator

-The `@UserPermissions` decorator is the easiest and most common way of checking permissions.
+The `@UsePermissions` decorator is the easiest and most common way of checking permissions.
 Consider the method shown below:

 ```typescript
   @Get('users')